chipsalliance/firrtl-spec/spec.md

 ```

 Nodes are given a name and a definition.
-Unlike wires, they can only be assigned to at the point they are defined.
+Unlike wires, they must be assigned to at the point they are defined.
+(TODO: "The value is given as part of the definition and the expression cannot be changed.")
 (TODO: Do all values need to be in scope above the point of definition?)
 They cannot be connected (see [@sec:connects]).

 ## Wires

-A wire is a named combinational circuit component that can be connected to and from using connect statements.

 Wires represent named expressions whose value is determined by FIRRTL `connect`{.firrtl} statements (see [@sec:connects]).
-Unlike nodes, last connect semantics [@sec:conditional-last-connect-semantics] apply to wires.
 Also unlike nodes, the type of a wire must be explicitly declared, since it cannot be inferred from the value of the definition.

 TODO: Circular definitions? c.f. with nodes.